abdurehman760/javascript-quiz-game/README.md

 # JavaScript Quiz Game 🎓

-A web-based quiz application to test and enhance your knowledge through interactive quizzes.
+A single-page web application built using only HTML, CSS, and JavaScript to test and enhance your knowledge through interactive quizzes.
 Select between basic and advanced quizzes, receive real-time feedback, and view detailed results.

 ## Features
+- **Single Page Application:** Built using only HTML, CSS, and JavaScript for a seamless user experience.
 - **Dynamic Quiz Selection:** Choose from basic or advanced quizzes.
 - **Interactive Interface:** Real-time feedback on multiple-choice questions.
 - **Timer Functionality:** Manage quiz time with options to pause and resume.